psun247/CSharpWpfChatGPT/README.md

 string openaiApiKey = "<Your Open AI API Key>" // Use your API key here (something like "sk-Ih...WPd")

 Build CSharpWpfChatGPT.sln with Visual Studio 2022.
-This app is targeted for .NET 6.
+This app is targeted for .NET 6 and 7.

 # Whetstone.ChatGPT
 I used John Iwasz's excellent Whetstone.ChatGPT to do the heavy lifting for ChatGPT API calls.